-Exec cutive Summary1

-Objectives of the Policy Action

-Reco ommended Policies1
+Obje Executive Summary

-Tabl e of Content
+Tabl e of Content3

-I. Introduction6
+Т. Introduction6

-п.
+н.
 Methods7

-Ш. Literature Review9
+ш.
+Literature Review9

 IV.
 Spatial Assessment14

 ۷. Life Cycle Assessment23

 VI.
 Conclusions and Recommendations33

 VII.
 Appendices35

 VIII.
 Bibliography47

 I. Introduction

 Context for this report

 - 1. Tropical commodities such as oil palm, coconut, rubber, and cacao are a core part of the Indonesian economy and development strategy, from small-scale farmers to large agribusinesses - 2.
 Agricultural commodities globally and in Indonesia have been a driver of deforestation and associated greenhouse gas emissions, air pollution, erosion, water pollution, and loss of biodiversity - 3.
 Indonesia has been losing yield, labour and land productivity.
 The cacao sector faces challenges in terms of production efficiency, quality, price fluctuations, lack of expertise, and access to capital - 4.
 Because of rising demand and existing investments in the value chain, Indonesia wants to boost cacao yield, add value, increase incomes and increase exports, while improving sustainability - 5. cacao agroforestry has a variety of strengths, weaknesses, opportunities, and threats compared to other agricultural commodities